steevaavoo/steevaavoo.github.io/_drafts/2020-01-31-My-Multi-Site-AD-Lab-End-to-end.md

 As a fan of VMWare VSphere and with little experience of Hyper-V beyond conversations, I figured this was an opportunity to familiarise myself with that technology too.

+## Assumptions

+Since I'd prefer to keep focused on the intended simulation, I'm avoiding going into detail on the below, so previous knowledge and experience is assumed:

+- Windows Server and networking setup.
+- General Active Directory configuration.

+You'll also need a host computer with sufficient resources to handle the VMs we'll create:

+- 1x Windows Server 2019 Datacenter
+- 2x Windows Server 2012 R2 Datacenter
+- VyOS router
+- 1x "Laptop" computer (Windows 10 Enterprise Evaluation)

 ## How I Did It

 ### Gathering Resources